natritmeyer/test_automation_firefox_password_manager/README.md

 * I am not a javascript dev
 * I am not a Firefox Addon dev
 * I only tested this against my current set up as I don't have anything else to test it against
+* I developed it against Firefox 15.0.1 and haven't tested it against anything else

 Please feel free to send me pull requests, or even better, make a better version of this plugin.
 The sooner I can retire this, the happier I'll be.